fieldtrip/website/tutorial/mouse_eeg.md

 {% include image src="/assets/img/tutorial/mouse_eeg/figure9.png" width="500" %}
 _Figure: The background image in ft_prepare_layout._

-For the purpose of this tutorial, making precise and detailled outlines of the eyes, nose, whiskers and ears are not necessary, but you should try to understand how you can add them and how they are represented in the `layout` structure.
+For the purpose of this tutorial, making precise and detailed outlines of the eyes, nose, whiskers and ears are not necessary, but you should try to understand how you can add them and how they are represented in the `layout` structure.

 After creating the layout, you should check that all channel labels match with the corresponding position.
 The channel order in `layout.label` should correspond to the sequence in which you clicked the electrodes.
 You will see that placeholders have been added for the comments (COMNT) and the scale (SCALE).
 You can repeatedly call **[ft_plot_layout](/reference/plotting/ft_plot_layout)** for a visual inspection of the layout.
 Furthermore, you can add the original image as the background.